t-d-k/LibreCrypt/docs/FAQ.md

  <a name="bf"></a>
 *Q: Why do I need Administrator rights to start "portable mode"?*

-*A:* Administrator rights are required to start "portable mode" starting portable mode implicitly registers the FreeOTFE drivers on the computer it's running on.
+*A:* Administrator rights are required to start "portable mode", starting portable mode implicitly registers the FreeOTFE drivers on the computer it's running on.
 When portable mode is stopped, they are unregistered.

 Administrator rights are required for this operation, for the same reasons as given for the answer to "[Why do I need Administrator rights to  install DoxBox?](#be)"